Conservation laws in classical Poisson field theories: Classical Poisson field theories

-This result shows that the Noether current is not conserved if $\tilde{\delta}A_{\nu} \neq 0$.
-Note that this term did not appear in the previous section because we introduced the dynamics for the Poisson gauge field, and in that case, the Euler-Lagrange equation (\ref{ELmodified}) resolves this issue.
-By considering only the variation of the $\Phi$ and $\Phi^{\ast}$ fields while keeping the gauge potential fixed, Eq. (\ref{EqcontiPhi}) reduces to conservation law similar to (\ref{EqJ}).
-Consequently, the conserved Noether charge is given by (\ref{Noethercharge}) with the $J^{0}$-component from (\ref{JPhi}).
-We remind that this interaction is different from the one obtained in \cite{AS24}, as it disappear in the commutative limit.
-We plan to investigate the minimal coupling in future works.
+where the object ${\cal J}_{SF}^{\mu}$ again cannot be a Noether current, due to the lack of translational symmetry of the Lagrangian, and does not obey the continuity equation, with $\tilde{\delta}A_{\nu} \neq 0$.
+By considering only the variation of the $\Phi$ and $\Phi^{\ast}$ fields while keeping the gauge potential fixed, it reduces to conservation law similar to (\ref{EqJ}), and the Noether charge is not conserved.

-We will now apply these results to the cases of free Klein-Gordon (KG) and Dirac matter fields.
-The free deformed KG action for a real scalar field $\phi(x)$ is given by
+Inspired in the action (\ref{ActionPhi}), we will show to the cases of free Klein-Gordon (KG) and Dirac matter fields in the presence of the NC with dependency on $x^{\mu}$.
+The free deformed KG action for a complex scalar field $\phi(x)$ is given by

-in which the scalar field $\phi$ transforms under gauge transformations $\delta_f\phi=\{\phi,f\}$, as was said in Sec. $2$, and $\mu$ is the KG mass.
-Using (\ref{EqEulerLagrangePhi}), we obtain the deformed KG equation
+in which ${\cal D}_{\mu}$ is the Poisson covariant derivative operator from (\ref{w6}), and the scalar field $\phi$ transforms covariantly under Poisson gauge transformations (\ref{adjoint}), with the adjoint representation, as was mentioned in the Sec. $2$, and $\mu$ is the KG mass.
+Using (\ref{EqEulerLagrangePhi}), we obtain the KG Poisson equation